jeffhafer/jeffhafer.github.io/_posts/2018-06-11-Add-In-Express-Update.md

   * Close IE. Return to project.
 Right-click on project and choose Add - New Item.
 Choose Add-in Express Items - Internet Explorer - ADX IE Bar Right-Click MyIEBar1.vb and choose View Designer Blah, blah, blah - No reason to get too detaild here.
 This is much like above
 7. Add some events to the add-in
   * Close IE if open Right-Click on IEModule.vb and choose Properties Choose “IEModule AddInExpress.IE.ADXIEModule” in Properties dropdown Click on the events lightning bolt.
 Double-click on BeforeNavigate2 to create event Add some code: ”

-## Tabs
-* A new IE tab is created when you navigate to a web page or a blank page.
-* Internet ExplorerProgramming